Most Trusted Storage Solution Provider

 • Dont get confused between concrete and cement.
 Concrete is created when cement, sand, gravel, and water are mixed together.
 Cement holds concrete together.

 • Concrete is sold by the cubic yard.
-A concrete engineer decides the amount of concrete required based on your metal building plans, the weight of vehicles or heavy machinery, local soil conditions, and building codes.
+A concrete engineer decides the amount of concrete required based on your metal building plans, the weight of vehicles or heavy machinery, local soil conditions, and building codes for steel buildings.

 • In poor soil conditions, bringing in better soil may be less costly than pouring a deeper foundation for a large steel structure.